 - Manuscript titles can be a maximum of 12-words in length.

 - An abstract is not needed.

-- Manuscripts must include a cover page with the authors’ full names, professions degrees, addresses, phone numbers, and e-mail addresses.
+- Manuscripts must be accompanied by a separate title page that includes the authors’ full names, professional degrees, addresses, and e-mail addresses.

 - Although APA recommends the inclusion of digital object identifiers (DOI) in reference lists, authors should not include DOIs in reference lists, unless the citation is only available OnlineFirst.